-Our analysis of the existing conditions embedded within the funding guidelines for OSP and CCSD, combined with wisdom from the research literature (which advise actions and ideas not currently present in the guidelines) leads us to the following recommendations:
+Our analysis of the existing conditions embedded within the funding guidelines for OSP and CCSD, combined with wisdom from the research literature (which advise actions and ideas not currently present in the guidelines) lead us to the following recommendations:

-- Reformat contracts that view City funding as community investment and offer up-front payments at 80% of the award. - Re-envision funding criteria so that priority is given to organizations and events that are led by Black, Indigenous and People of Color (BIPOC) and/or serve communities of color in order to right historic inequities in access to funding for BIPOC. - Create a new, unencumbered, equity-focused funding program designed to nurture new and emerging organizations and events, particularly those that are BIPOC led and serve communities of color - Consider communities whose first language is not English (which comprise 40% of San Diego's population) and design funding guidelines that respond in culturally appropriate ways, such as making guidelines available in multiple languages (reference the City of Seattle, which has translation available for 18 languages), allowing more word count in the narrative responses, or allowing other formats for submitting responses, such as videos. - Gather demographic data from applicants
+- Convert all contracts to grants. - Re-envision funding criteria so that priority is given to organizations and events that are led by Black, Indigenous and People of Color (BIPOC) and/or serve communities of color.

+- Create new, unencumbered, equity-focused funding program designed to nurture new and emerging organizations and events, particularly those that are BIPOC led and serve communities of color - Consider communities whose first language is not English (which comprise 40% of San Diego's population) and design funding guidelines that respond in culturally appropriate ways - Gather demographic data from applicants